arewhyaeenn/COMP_150_LAB_7_PILLARS_OF_OOP/README.md

 Create a client class to test these methods.

 Note that in both `PolarPoint` and `CartesianPoint`, the instance data is `private`, but all of the methods defined in `Point` are `public`.
-This is an example of **encapsulation**; the data and interface are separated, so any changes made to `PolarPoint` or `CartesianPoint` which don't require modifying `Point` itself don't create the need to then modify clients which uses `Point`s.
+This is an example of **encapsulation**; the data and interface are separated, so changes can be made to `PolarPoint` or `CartesianPoint` individually and as long as these two classes adhere to the `Point` interface, uses of `Point`s in other classes will not need to change.

 ## Bonus Task

-This is a mathy bonus task that has nothing to do with polymorphism
+This is a mathy bonus task that has nothing to do with polymorphism.
+It is not worth extra credit.

 Recall that the area of a circle is pi times the radius squared.
 As such, a circle with radius 1 should have area equal to pi.